openbaton/docs/docs/iperf-NSR.md

 # Tutorial: iPerf Network Service
 -----------------------------------------

-This tutorial explains how to deploy Network Service that uses iPerf. iPerf is a tool for active measurements of the maximum achievable bandwidth between two or more machines.
+This tutorial explains how to deploy a network service that uses iPerf. [iPerf][iperf-website] is a tool for active measurements of the maximum achievable bandwidth between two or more machines.
 This tutorial makes use of:

 * Generic VNFM ([generic-vnfm][generic-vnfm])